 Prerequisites: BA / B.Ed or SLP certification.
 Equivalent post-secondary education may satisfy requirements. *Completion of Foundations of OG/MSLE.
-Criminal record search required (CRS will be conducted by REACH, download CRS form here, fill in and email to firstname.lastname@example.org).
+Criminal record search is also required and trainees must submit their completed criminal record clearance to their trainer by the first day of classes.

-This additional course text book needs to be purchased and brought to class and are available on our website, Amazon or direct from the publisher:
+Additional course text books need to be purchased by trainees and brought to class.
+Some readings are required during the pre-study component for this course.
+Texts are available from Amazon or direct from the publisher:

 Gillingham, A., & Stillman, B.W.
 (1997).
 The Gillingham Manual: Remedial Training for Children with Specific Disability in Reading, Spelling and Penmanship (8th ed.).
 Cambridge, MA: Educators Publishing Service.

-Note: All registrants must be prepared to scan/upload copies of the following documents: degrees and/or post secondary diplomas, OG1 completion certificate, and a completed Criminal Record Search release form.
-Each form will be requested for upload on our registration site.
+Note: All registrants must be prepared to scan/upload copies of the following documents during the registration process: degrees and/or post secondary diplomas and OG1 completion date and trainer info.
 Please have scans of these documents ready on your computer.
-Once your application has been reviewed and accepted and your CRS has been processed, we will contact you and send you your pre-study package.
+Once your application has been reviewed and accepted, we will contact you and send you your pre-study package.
+Criminal Record Search clearances may be submitted to your trainer on the first day of classes.
 If you are not accepted into the course, your registration fee will be reimbursed less a $200 processing fee.

 Cost: $950 + GST